Talalqasimi11/cricket-league-app/PRD.md

 ## 1. Product Overview

 ### 1.1 Executive Summary
 The Cricket League Management Application is a comprehensive digital platform designed to facilitate the organization, management, and tracking of cricket tournaments and matches.
-The system enables team captains to register their teams, organize tournaments, manage live scoring, and track player statistics in real-time.
+The system enables registered users to become team owners, organize tournaments, manage live scoring, and track player statistics in real-time.

 ### 1.2 Product Vision
 To become the go-to platform for amateur and semi-professional cricket leagues, providing an intuitive, mobile-first experience that digitizes the entire cricket tournament lifecycle from registration to match completion.

 ### 1.3 Target Audience
-- **Primary Users:** Cricket team captains and owners
+- **Primary Users:** Registered users who become team owners
 - **Secondary Users:** Players, match scorers, tournament organizers
 - **Tertiary Users:** Spectators and cricket enthusiasts